-Those who want to study in Germany are required to have health insurance.
-Therefore, in order to enroll at the Offenburg University of Applied Sciences, you need a verification of health insurance, i.e. a confirmation that you are covered by a German statutory health insurance company.
-For more information about the German health care system in 10 different languages please check here.
+To study in Germany, you are required to have health insurance coverage.
+Therefore, before enrolling at Offenburg University you need to provide proof of valid health insurance, i.e. a confirmation that you are covered by a German statutory-health-insurance provider.
+For more information about the German healthcare system, offered in 10 different languages, please check here.

-In general, statutory health insurance companies offer cheap rates for students, at approximately € 75,00 per month.
+In general, statutory health insurance companies offer cheaper rates for students, at approximately € 90 per month.

-International students from EU countries, who have public health insurance in their home country, can also be recognized for insurance coverage in Germany.
-The students must bring their European Health Insurance Card (EHIC).
+International students from EU countries who have statutory health insurance in their home country can have their insurance coverage recognized in Germany.
+These students must bring their European Health Insurance Card (EHIC).

-Here you can download information about student health insurances.
+Here you can download information about student health insurance.

-Damages declaration forms and further details to the student liability insurance can be found on the web site of the Studentenwerk Freiburg.
+Damages declaration forms and further details on student liability insurance can be found on the website of the Studentenwerk Freiburg.

 Registration in Germany

-There is a personal registration law in Germany, which requires everyone to register with the appropriate local government office.
-Due to this law, international students must report to their local foreign nationals office within one week of their arrival in order to register themselves.
-For students requiring a residence permit, your visa will be changed to a residence permit for the purpose of study at the same office.
-EU-Citizens don't need a residence permit but are also obliged to register at the registration office in order to obtain a freedmom of movement permit (Freizügigkeitsbescheinigung).
+Germany has a personal registration law which requires everyone to register with their local government office.
+International students must report to their local foreign-nationals office within one week of arrival and register themselves.
+At the same office, students requiring a residence permit will have their visas converted into a residence permit for the duration of their studies.
+EU citizens don't need a residence permit, but are also obliged to register at the registration office and obtain a freedom-of-movement permit (Freizügigkeitsbescheinigung).

 For students living in Offenburg, you must register with the Office for Non-German Citizens (AusländerBüro), which has a website in German only.
-For students living in other communities of the Ortenau region, including Gengenbach, you must register at the Immigration Office of the "Landratsamt" (District Office).
+For students living in other communities of the Ortenau district, including Gengenbach, you must register at the Immigration Office of the Landratsamt (district office).